flatironinstitute/disBatch/Readme.md

 optional arguments:
-  -h, --help            show this help message and exit --fix-paths           Configure fixed path to script and modules.
-  -p PATH, --prefix PATH
+  -h, --help            show this help message and exit -p PATH, --prefix PATH
-                        Prefix path and name for log, dbUtil.sh, and status files(default: ./TASKFILE_JOBID).
-  -l FILE, --logfile FILE
+                        Path for log, dbUtil, and status files (default: ".").
+If ends with non-directory component, use as prefix for these files names (default: TASKFILE_JOBID).
-                        Log file.
+  --logfile FILE        Log file.
-  --mailFreq N          Send email every N task completions (default: 1).
-                        "--mailTo" must be given.
+  --mailFreq N          Send email every N task completions (default: 1). "--mailTo" must be given.
   --mailTo ADDR         Mail address for task completion notification(s).
-  -c N, --cpusPerTask N
-                        Number of cores used per task; may be fractional (default: 1).
-  -t N, --tasksPerNode N
-                        Maximum concurrently executing tasks per node (up to cores/cpusPerTask).
-  -g, --gpu             Use assigned GPU resources
-  -k COMMAND, --retire-cmd COMMAND
-                        Shell command to run to retire a node (environment includes $NODE being retired, remaining $ACTIVE node list, $RETIRED node list; default based on batch system).
+  -S, --startup-only    Startup only the disBatch server (and KVS server if appropriate).
+Use "dbUtil..." script to add execution contexts.
 Incompatible with "--ssh-node".
-  -K, --no-retire       Don't retire nodes from the batch system (e.g., if
-                        running as part of a larger job); equivalent to -k ''.
-  -s HOST:COUNT, --ssh-node HOST:COUNT
-                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts;
-                        equivalent to setting DISBATCH_SSH_NODELIST) -S, --startup-only    Startup only the disBatch server (and KVS server if appropriate).
-Use "...dbUtil.sh" script to add execution contexts.
-Incompatible with "--ssh-node".
   -r STATUSFILE, --resume-from STATUSFILE
                         Read the status file from a previous run and skip any completed tasks (may be specified multiple times).
-  -R, --retry           With -r, also retry any tasks which failed in previous
-                        runs (non-zero return).
+  -R, --retry           With -r, also retry any tasks which failed in previous runs (non-zero return).
-  --force-resume        With -r, proceed even if task commands/lines are
+  --force-resume        With -r, proceed even if task commands/lines are different.
-                        different.
-  -e, --exit-code       When any task fails, exit with non-zero status
-                        (default: only if disBatch itself fails) -w, --web             Enable web interface.
+  -e, --exit-code       When any task fails, exit with non-zero status (default: only if disBatch itself fails) -w, --web             Enable web interface.
   --kvsserver [HOST:PORT]
                         Use a running KVS server.
   --taskcommand COMMAND
                         Tasks will come from the command specified via the KVS server (passed in the environment).
   --taskserver [HOST:PORT]
                         Tasks will come from the KVS server.
+  -C TASK_LIMIT, --context-task-limit TASK_LIMIT
+                        Shutdown after running COUNT tasks (0 => no limit).
+  -c N, --cpusPerTask N
+                        Number of cores used per task; may be fractional (default: 1).
+  -g, --gpu             Use assigned GPU resources
+  -k COMMAND, --retire-cmd COMMAND
+                        Shell command to run to retire a node (environment includes $NODE being retired, remaining $ACTIVE node list, $RETIRED node list; default based on batch system).
+Incompatible with "--ssh-node".
+  -K, --no-retire       Don't retire nodes from the batch system (e.g., if running as part of a larger job); equivalent to -k ''.
+  -l COMMAND, --label COMMAND
+                        Label for this context.
+Should be unique.
+  -s HOST:COUNT, --ssh-node HOST:COUNT
+                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts; equivalent to setting DISBATCH_SSH_NODELIST)
+  -t N, --tasksPerNode N
+                        Maximum concurrently executing tasks per node (up to cores/cpusPerTask).
 ~~~~

 The options for mail will only work if your computing environment permits processes to access mail via SMTP.